Rahul Gandhi visits vandalised office in Wayanad, calls it 'irresponsible act' | Politics

 Gandhi also called the SFI activists who indulged in violence as ''kids''.

-Last week, a protest march of the SFI against Rahul Gandhi turned violent after a group of left activists allegedly barged into his office here and vandalised it, prompting Chief Minister Pinarayi Vijayan to strongly condemn the incident and warn of stern action against the culprits.
+Last week, a protest march of the SFI against Gandhi turned violent after a group of Left activists allegedly barged into his office here and vandalised it, prompting Chief Minister Pinarayi Vijayan to strongly condemn the incident and warn of stern action against the culprits.

-Strongly condemning ''the act of violence'' by SFI at its top leader's office at Kalpetta in Gandhi's LS constituency Wayanad, the Congress staged a statewide protest, which turned violent in some regions.
+Strongly condemning ''the act of violence'' by SFI of its top leader's office at Kalpetta in Gandhi's LS constituency Wayanad, the Congress staged a statewide protest, which turned violent in some regions.

-The incident occurred when the Students' Federation of India (SFI) activists held a march to Gandhi's Office alleging his inaction in the issue of buffer zones around forests.
+The incident occurred when the SFI activists held a march to Gandhi's office alleging his inaction on the issue of buffer zones around forests.

+Issuing a slew of directions, the Supreme Court had on June 3 ordered that no permanent structure would be allowed within eco-sensitive zones and said if the local law or other rules provide for an ESZ of more than one kilometre, then the earlier provision would continue to apply.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)